 Owen Roberts International Airport

 Infrastructure development plans continue at Owen Roberts International Airport.
-Approved, albeit controversial projects include a $28 million expansion of the runway into the North Sound and a $42 million reconstruction of the General Aviation Terminal for private jets.
-The CI Government has approved four key elements of the Airport Authority's new long-term plan, totalling CI$76 million.
-The remaining two elements of the scheme are less controversial: the modernisation of the air traffic control systems, (est. $4.7 m), and work on the runway safety area at Charles Kirkconnell International Airport on Cayman Brac, (est. $1.1 m).
+Already approved by Government, albeit controversial projects include a $28 million extension of the runway by 340 meters, and the addition of a 240-meter safety zone into the North Sound, much to the chagrin of nearby property owners, not to mention the odd plant, bird and fish.
+Also proposed at ORIA is a $42 million reconstruction of the General Aviation Terminal for private jets.
+The remaining element of the plans is less controversial: the modernisation of the air traffic control systems, (est. $4.7 m).

 George Town Revitalisation Project